Ybalrid/LD33/README.md

 C++
 Ogre
+Bullet Physics

+build instruction :
 Uncompress OgreSDK in the OgreSDK directory
+Uncompress bullet SDK in the bullet directory
-Compile with Visual Studio 2012.
+Compile with Visual Studio 2012. (open solution  STBDGC/STBGC/STBGC.sln, compile in relase mode, executable in the bin subdirectory of the solution.